nuex001/ZenonSwapProtocol/docs/Layout.md

 # ./contracts/interfaces/

-Abstract interfaces related to external calls made by the CrocSwap contract in certain circumstances.
+Abstract interfaces related to external calls made by the ZenonSwap contract in certain circumstances.

-* ICrocCondOracle.sol - Conditional oracle interface used for commands where an arbitrary condition is checked before executing.
+* IZenonCondOracle.sol - Conditional oracle interface used for commands where an arbitrary condition is checked before executing.
-* ICrocLpConduit.sol - Defines an LP conduit that accepts and manages liquidity on behalf of users.
+* IZenonLpConduit.sol - Defines an LP conduit that accepts and manages liquidity on behalf of users.
-* ICrocVirtualToken.sol - Portal for defining the deposit and withdraw of virtualized tokens into the dex.
+* IZenonVirtualToken.sol - Portal for defining the deposit and withdraw of virtualized tokens into the dex.
-* ICrocPermitOracle.sol - Defines a permissioned pool oracle that gatekeeps access to one or more pools
+* IZenonPermitOracle.sol - Defines a permissioned pool oracle that gatekeeps access to one or more pools
-* ICrocMinion.sol - Defines an interface to be called by CrocPolicy contract (implemented by CrocSwapDex contract)
+* IZenonMinion.sol - Defines an interface to be called by ZenonPolicy contract (implemented by ZenonSwapDex contract)

 # ./contracts/periphery/

-* CrocLpErc20.sol - Implements ICrocLpConduit to wrap ambient liquidity into a standardized ERC20 LP token.
+* ZenonLpErc20.sol - Implements IZenonLpConduit to wrap ambient liquidity into a standardized ERC20 LP token.

 # ./contracts/callpaths/